-- 6.2.1 Prior to the donation of any pharmaceuticals, Companies and NGOs should determine if the product being sent matches the expressed need and is appropriate for treating the affected population. - 6.2.2 Prior to the donation of any pharmaceuticals, Companies and NGOs should determine if the Distributing Partner has the proper storage facilities for the product.
+- 6.2.1 Prior to the donation of any Pharmaceuticals or Medical Devices, Companies and NGOs should determine if the product being sent matches the expressed need and is appropriate for treating the affected population. - 6.2.2 Prior to the donation of any pharmaceuticals or medical devices (class II and class III), Companies and NGOs should determine if the Distributing Partner has the proper storage facilities for the product.
 This includes adequate space, lighting, fire protection, shelving, dispensary/security, and climate control.

-6.2.3 When conducting a needs assessment, Companies and NGOs should determine if the Distributing Partner has appropriately trained medical professionals for prescribing, handling and dispensing of pharmaceuticals prior to any donation being made.

-6.2.4 Prior to donating pharmaceuticals to a country, a Donor should know and follow all rules and regulations governing donated medicines in that country.
-This can include but is not limited to what drugs are registered for use in the country, what appears on the country's list of essential medicines, and any national standard treatment and language labeling guidelines.
+- 6.2.3 When conducting a needs assessment, Companies and NGOs should determine if the Distributing Partner has appropriately trained medical professionals for prescribing, handling, and dispensing of products prior to any donation being made. - 6.2.4 Prior to donating Pharmaceuticals or Medical Devices to a country, a Donor should know and follow all rules and regulations governing donated medical products in that country.
+This can include, but is not limited to, what products are registered for use in the country, what appears on the country's list of essential medicines, and any national standard treatment and language labeling guidelines.